Voog Review: An easy to use website builder that spans multiple languages

 One of the beauties of running an online business is that location doesn’t really matter—yet, not many web builders offer the option to easily run a website in multiple languages.
 Voog has the option, and while it doesn’t handle the translation for you and requires some rebuilding, it’s still one of the simpler platforms for building a multilingual website.
 But even for business owners that don’t need multiple translations, Voog offers a few additional perks, like an easy to use platform and an integrated blog option.
 It doesn’t yet have an embedded store (that’s coming sometime this year), but is one of the best options for running a site in multiple languages, or just business owners that want a simple, inexpensive website builder.

 Getting Started with Voog

 Right away, new users are presented with a handful of templates to choose from.
-There’s only about ten options, but they’re well-designed.
-The overall look and feel of the themes is rather reminiscent of a high-end fashion magazine and all sport a clean look.
+There are only about ten options, but they’re well-designed.
+The overall look and feel of the themes are rather reminiscent of a high-end fashion magazine and all sport a clean look.
 While there aren’t as many options available, there appears to be enough to suit a variety of business types, from brick-and-motor stores and restaurants to blogs.